 Let me examine the model and the materials used.

 The floor is wood acajou.
 It came from Podium Browser.
-But you do not have to use Podium Browser.
-You can use your own materials.

 Tip: If you use the default SketchUp materials that come installed with SketchUp, turn on Automatic Materials located in the Options dialog box.
 Automatic Materials will automatically apply reflections/ bumps and other properties that the Cadalog team has pre-assigned to the default SketchUp materials.